MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 In addition to the default environments that are customizable with artifacts, you can leverage Unity and the Mesh toolkit to create custom environments and rich content that can be used in event experiences.
 To learn more about creating custom environments and artifacts, see the [Choose your journey](../develop/getting-started/choose-your-journey.md) developer docs to get started.

-### Create your event template
+### Create your Template

-Once you've customized your event, save it as an event template to be reused in future events.
+Once you've customized your event, save it as a Template to be reused in future events.

-To learn how, see [Create event template](create-template.md).
+To learn how, see [Create Template](create-template.md).

 ## Produce your event